 Deductibles and tax relief

+Taxpayers can benefit from various tax reliefs when filing their income tax returns in Switzerland.
 Most notably, any debts in the form of mortgages and loans can be deducted from your return.
 This applies to all cantons in the country.

-- Alimony: Payments spent on children under 18 years old
+- Alimony: payments spent on children under 18 years old

-- Business-related expenses: Commuting costs, meals bought at work, general business expenses
+- Business-related expenses: commuting costs, meals bought at work, general business expenses

 - Costs spent to further your education

-- Daycare expenses: Day-care costs up to a certain amount can be claimed in most cantons
+- Daycare expenses: day-care costs up to a certain amount can be claimed in most cantons

 - Life insurance premiums

-- Medical expenses: Applies to un-reimbursed medical treatment
+- Medical expenses: applies to un-reimbursed medical treatment

-- Social security payments: Both in Switzerland and overseas
+- Social security payments: both in Switzerland and overseas

-- Real estate: Covers maintenance costs
+- Real estate: covers maintenance costs

 What’s more, expats working in Switzerland for a temporary assignment of less than five years are also eligible for income tax deductions on certain expenses, such as commuting, relocation costs, and housing.